ngruixin/stable_signature/README.md

 ### Watermark Remover
 The watermark remover was trained to remove watermarks from a given image by finetuning the LDM decoder.
-It is trained to minimize perceptual loss and classification loss of the watermark classifier (expected label set as non-watermarked).
+It is trained to minimize perceptual loss and classification loss of the watermark classifier (ground truth label set as non-watermarked).

 Train dataset consists of:
 * pairs of non-watermarked and watermarked images augmented with transformations